youyifong/tsp/README.md

 ## Cell phenotyping
 > python -m tsp cellphenotyping --f [file1.png,file2.png,file3.png] --m [Mask,Mask] --c [0.5,0.5] --p [True,False] --n [marker2,marker3]

-Assume there are K=3 markers.
+The command above looks for marker1+marker2+marker3- cells.
+Let K be the number of markers.

 - --f Required.
 List of K file names.
 In this example, for the first file, the program expects to find both file1.png and file1_seg.npy.
 For the following files, e.g. file2.png, the program expects to find the mask file (_seg.npy) if the method is Mask and the image file otherwise.

 - --m Required.
 List of K-1 values from Mask, Intensity_avg_pos, Intensity_avg_all, or Intensity_total.
 Methods for finding multistained cells.
+Under mask, overlap between A and B is computed for individual B cells, not all B cells.

 - --c Required.
 List of K-1 cutoff values for deciding if markers are present.